jackbustertann/strava_exploration/README.md

 ## Conclusions

 - The intensity of my training has generally decreased since April last year.
 This demonstrates that I have made a conscious effort to reduce the intensity of my training post Marathon to enable a more sustained period of injury-free running.
-This is also reflected in the gradual increase in my weekly running distance since December last year compared with my previous two more short-lived training cycles between January 2018 and June 2018, and June 2018 and December 2018. <br/><br/>
+This is reflected in the gradual increase in my weekly running distance since December last year compared with my previous two, more short-lived, training cycles between January 2018 and June 2018, and June 2018 and December 2018. <br/><br/>
 - I tend to experience brief periods of decline in my Parkrun performance after setting a PB at an event.
 This demonstrates that it is unrealistic to expect sustained periods of peak fitness throughout the year.
-This shows that training in extended blocks of 8-10 weeks is a more effective strategy for improving my race performances in the long run compared with trying to improve upon my times at each consecutive week.
+This shows that training in extended blocks of 8-10 weeks is a more effective strategy for improving my race performances in the long run compared with trying to improve upon my times at each event.

+## Limitations and Possible Extensions

+- Analysis of heart rate evolution for Parkruns had to be aggregrated over each km split due to the noiseness of the raw signal, especially for later splits.
+This is likely to be a result of an increasing divergence between my actual heart rate and my measured heartrate at higher intensities.
+To overcome this problem a chest-based heart rate strap could be used to control for some of the factors contributing to these inaccuracies, such as: time delay, wrist movement and outside temperature.  <br/><br/>
+- There were extended periods during both years where I did not participate in Parkrun events, mostly due to other race commitments within the club.
+This means I cannnot solely rely on Parkrun times as a proxy for current fitness levels.
+To reduce the sparsity in this data I could incorperate my finish times from other races, adjusting for differences in elevation gain and distance.
+Alternatively, to account for other contributing factors to fitness such as weekly training distance and intensity, I could attempt to train a linear model that outputs a real-time estimate of my fitness level.